 Our mind dislikes lofty objectives.
 It's a natural ‘defect.'
 However, it prefers paced step-by-step instructions.

 In this guide, we'll break down the entire process of starting an online business into simple recommendations.

 So that when you're finished, you'll know how to generate a viable online business idea and turn it into a full-fledged, growth-oriented enterprise.

 First and foremost, you must identify your business niche and then narrow it down to one online business idea.

 How do you do that when your mind is racing with too few (or too many) ideas?

 Consider each option from three angles:

 - Do you have any skills that you can monetize?
 Or are you open to new experiences?
 Consider website development.

 - What are you interested in but have never had the opportunity to do for work?
-While passion isn't the'main' criterion for starting an online business, it will help you stay motivated in the early stages of your venture.
+While passion isn't the main' criterion for starting an online business, it will help you stay motivated in the early stages of your venture.

-- Market depth: Is there a sufficient demand for what you intend to offer?
+- Market depth: Is there sufficient demand for what you intend to offer?
 Scissors for lefties may appear to be a good product at first glance.
-Isn't there a lot of left-handed people who need to cut things?
+Aren't there a lot of left-handed people who need to cut things?
 However, if that is your only product, you may struggle to build a large enough customer base.